Follow Our Journey

 Social Advocacy campaigns to raise awareness of female gendercide

 Girls’ rights are human rights, yet girls in societies all over the world are often denied their basic rights, simply because of their gender.
-"Save the Girl Child" is actively working to raise awareness about gendercide through public presentations in cultural centers, Asian communities, private social settings, and the slums of India.
-We have written articles and blogs, distributed over 40,000 gendercide brochures, created a social media platform with 8000 followers, and presented a policy brief on the global spread of female gendercide to the Johns Creek City Council and Congresswoman Lucy McBath to press for Georgia to enact a law against sex-selective abortion.
+"Save the Girl Child" is actively working to raise awareness about gendercide through presentations, writing articles and blogs, distribution of over 40,000 gendercide brochures, creating a social media platform with 8000 followers, researching women's reproductive health, and sending a research report on the global spread of female gendercide to the Johns Creek City Council and Congresswoman Lucy McBath to press for Georgia to enact a law against sex-selective abortion and join 11 other states that prohibit fetal gender selection.

 Minicamps for refugee and immigrant girls in Clarkston, Georgia